Burgestrand/blox/README.md

 If you wish to enforce that at least one of the blocks are executed, you may use `block.yield\_to!` (with a bang) instead.

+## License

+2-clause (simplified) BSD license.
+See LICENSE for details.